Look Up Free New York Marriage Records (Certificate Access)

 Note: New York does not recognize common law marriages.

-Searching Counties, Cities & Boroughs in New York for Marriage Records or Licenses
+Searching Counties, Cities & Boroughs in NY for Marriage Records or Licenses

 The state-level search for marriage records offers the broadest, most general results possible that may prioritize marriage licenses over certificates.
 Some counties, cities and boroughs provide marriage records or licenses through their own offices as well.